SonuNM1/Doctor-Appointment-Application/README.md

     Client: Sends request to protected routes, including the token in the 'Authorization' header

     Server: Validates the token, and if valid, processes the request

+### Why clear the localStorage (localStorage.clear())

+- If the API request to fetch user data fails or returns a response indicating that the request was unsuccessful ("res.data.success" if "false"), this suggests that the token stored in 'localStorage' might be invalid, expired, or no longer associated with a valid user session.

+- By clearing 'localStorage', the app removes the potentially invalid or corrupted token, preventing further unauthorized or erroneous requests taht might rely on that token.

+- If there's an error in the process of making the API request (a network error, server issue, or an invalid token), it's safer to clear 'localStorage'.
+The error could mean that the current session is no longer valid.

+- Clearing 'localStorage' in this context ensures that the app doesn't hold onto a potentially invalid token.
+This forces the user to authenticate again, which helps maintain security and ensures that the user is interacting with the application in a valid state.